 data A data.table (or something that can be coerced to a data.table) containing all columns specified by parents. parents A character vector specifying the names of the parents that this particular child node has.
 If non-linear combinations or interaction effects should be included, the user may specify the formula argument instead. formula An optional formula object to describe how the node should be generated or NULL (default).
 If supplied it should start with ~, having nothing else on the left hand side.
-The right hand side may contain any valid formula syntax, such as A + B or $A + B + I(A^2)$, allowing non-linear effects.
+The right hand side may contain any valid formula syntax, such as $A + B$ or $A + B + I(A^2)$, allowing non-linear effects.
 If this argument is defined, there is no need to define the parents argument.
-For example, using parents=c("A", "B") is equal to using formula= ~ A + B. betas A numeric vector with length equal to parents, specifying the causal beta coefficients used to generate the node.
-A single character specifying the distribution that should be used when generatsurv_dist ing the survival times.
-Can be either "weibull" or "exponential".

-lambda A single number used as parameter defined by surv_dist.
-A single number used as parameter defined by surv_dist. gamma erate the censoring times.
+For example, using parents=c("A", "B") is equal to using formula= ~ A + B. betas A numeric vector with length equal to parents, specifying the causal beta co- efficients used to generate the node. surv_dist A single character specifying the distribution that should be used when generat- ing the survival times.
+Can be either "weibull" or "exponential". lambda A single number used as parameter defined by surv_dist. gamma A single number used as parameter defined by surv_dist. cens_dist A single character naming the distribution function that should be used to gen- erate the censoring times.
 For example, "runif" could be used to generate uniformly distributed censoring times.
-Set to NULL to get no censoring.
+Set to NULL to get no censoring. cens_args A list of named arguments which will be passed to the function specified by the cens_dist argument. name A single character string specifying the name of the node.